alexenr02/alexenr02.github.io/README.md

 false alarms, and walking the production line to figure out why a board that worked yesterday is suddenly bricking units today.

-A lot of my work happens in safety-critical CAN-based systems for industrial, automotive, and refrigeration platforms — but really, the domain matters less to me than the chance to take a problem from "the prototype arrived dead in a shipping container" to "it ships on Monday."
+A lot of my work happens in CAN-based systems for industrial, automotive, and refrigeration platforms — but really, the domain matters less to me than the chance to take a problem from "the prototype arrived dead in a shipping container" to "it ships on Monday."